2023 Best Value Allied Health Services Undergraduate Certificate Schools in Kentucky

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

 Our analysis found Bluegrass Community and Technical College to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Kentucky.
-Located in the city of Lexington, Bluegrass Community and Technical College is a public school with a fairly large student population.
+Located in the large city of Lexington, Bluegrass Community and Technical College is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Bluegrass Community and Technical College are $4,640 a year.
 On average, medical assisting graduates from Bluegrass Community and Technical College take out $18,108 in student loans while working on their Undergraduate Certificate.